A strong clinical emphasis and focus on direct patient-centred care

 How to apply for pharmacist foundation training at Chesterfield Royal Hospital

-Applications to all foundation training places in England are via the National Recruitment Scheme run by NHS England (NHSE) - using the ORIEL IT system.
+Applications to all foundation training places in England are via the National Recruitment Scheme run by NHS England - using the ORIEL recruitment system.
 For more information visit National Foundation Trainee Pharmacist Recruitment.

 The website provides information on the foundation training application process and recruitment timeline.